Spokane Regional Health District

-Baby teeth are important!
-Baby teeth are needed for good nutrition, important for pronunciation and language development, maintain space for permanent teeth and help with a positive self-image.
-American Dental Association (ADA) recommends children see a dentist by first tooth or first birthday.
+Baby teeth are an important part of child development.
+Baby teeth are necessary for transitioning to solid foods and adopting healthy eating habits, pronunciation and language development, maintaining space for permanent teeth and helping with a positive self-image.
+American Dental Association recommends children see a dentist by first tooth or first birthday.

 Dental health is important before and during pregnancy.
-See your dental health provider to ensure your mouth is healthy.
+Moms should see their dental health provider to ensure their mouths are healthy.